 These red sand structures contrasting against the blue sky and green shrub land are a unique, unmissable feature providing fantastic photo opportunities.

 Goods Shed Museum

-Onslow has two lookouts located a short distance from one another.
-Both provide a wonderful view of the ocean and offer some incredibly colourful sunrises and sunsets.
+Onslow has two lookouts located a short distance from one another, with both providing a wonderful view of the ocean and incredibly colourful sunrises and sunsets.

 Onslow Anzac War Memorial

 In 2008 a new Anzac War Memorial was erected at Beadon Point in Onslow, depicting the Australian Defence Force’s badge emblem of the Rising Sun insignia.